Guide to Growing Grass in the Transition Zone

 Is Climate Change a Factor?

 Climate change is believed to be creating a gradual increase in the average temperatures of the transition zone.
-This is leading some to prefer to use warm-season grasses in the transition zone.
+This leads some to prefer using warm-season grasses in the transition zone.

 What is the Fastest-Growing Grass for the Transition Zone?

-Perennial ryegrass is considered to be the fastest growing of any turfgrass a homeowner might use for a new lawn.
-It has a very good rate of germination and a good ability to stand up to foot traffic.
+Perennial ryegrass is considered the fastest-growing turfgrass a homeowner might use for a new lawn.
+It has an excellent germination rate and a good ability to stand up to foot traffic.
 Seeds will start sprouting in 10 days.

 What is the Best Source of Information for Selecting a Grass?

-Contact your county Extension office and local landscaping companies or seed/sod suppliers to get a better idea of what grass types work the best in your local climate.
+Contact your county Extension office and local landscaping companies or seed/sod suppliers to get a better idea of the best transition zone grass for your local climate.
 Choosing the right seed for your climate and lawn’s conditions is the best way to get started on the path to a green lawn.

-● By overseeding Bermuda with annual ryegrass, cool-season grass seed can be interspersed in a warm-season lawn to provide green color in colder winter months.
+• By overseeding Bermuda with annual ryegrass, cool-season grass seed can be interspersed in a warm-season lawn to provide a green color year-round.
 You can also overseed bare spots during the growing season.

-● All lawns can benefit from aeration, something to consider especially if you overseed.
+• All lawn grass can benefit from aeration, something to consider, especially if you overseed.

-● The varieties that do best in the transition zone tend to produce more thatch from stolons and rhizomes, so you will want to consider regular dethatching.
+• The grass types that do best in the transition zone tend to produce more thatch from stolons and rhizomes, so you will want to consider regular dethatching.

-● You will want to develop a knowledge of mulch, and how to apply it around trees and flower beds.
+• You will want to learn about mulch and how to apply it around trees and flower beds.

 A Call to Action

 If you live in the transition zone, make it a point to review what kind of grass you want to plant.
-But be sure to take action: Review your situation, decide on the right grass for you, and decide if you want to install it on a DIY basis, or if you want to call in a professional.
+But be sure to take action: Review your situation, decide on the right grass for you, and decide if you want to install it on a DIY basis or if you want to call in a professional landscaper.

 Amanda Shiffler